-Bursae are fluid-filled sacs in areas of the body that facilitate movement by reducing friction and creating a cushion between two structures.
+Bursae are fluid-filled sacs in areas of the body that facilitate movement.
 The knee has several bursae and conditions such as bursitis can impact the bursa in the knee.

 The body’s musculoskeletal system enables humans to move.
 It involves structures like skin, tendons, muscles, joints, and bones moving over one another.